learn-co-curriculum/dsc-tableau-dashboard-lab/README.md

 19. Save and Publish to Tableau Public!
 Submit your workbook link when you are finished.

 ## Summary
-In this lab, we reviewed the ten basic steps for building a dashboard.
+In this lab, we reviewed the basic steps for building a dashboard.
 The steps include planning the dashboard, choosing a layout, adding sheets, arranging and resizing sheets, adding filters, adding titles and text, customizing the appearance.
 Then, we walked through creating a simple dashboard for communicating Sales by Sub-Category in two ways: Total Sales by Sub-Category and Total Regional Sales for the Top-10 Sub-Categories.

 By now, you should have a fairly good understanding of dashboarding basics in Tableau.
 In the upcoming cumulative lab, you will have a chance to apply your skills and create an interactive dashboard on your own.